mcrax/mcrev/README.md

 6. Next, extract Microsoft Windows 10 Appx using zip or rar to get in-game data.
 7. After done extracting, just simply put the plugin to extracted MCWin10 Directory and use powershell again to register the package : add-appxpackage AppxManifest.xml -register

+Link to the Adguard Store Web : https://store.rg-adguard.net/

 # Congratulation!
 You already done all the steps!
 Just launch the game and enjoy!